geoff-m/stringpool/Readme.md

 The string pool offers just one main function, `intern`, whose usage is simple.
-`intern` takes a string argument and returns a `string_handle` representing a cached version of the data in the given string, inserting it into the pool's cache if not already present.
+`intern` takes a string argument and returns a `string_handle` representing a cached version of the given string, inserting it into the pool's cache if not already present.
-Once added to the pool, strings live there until the pool is destroyed.
+Once added to the pool, strings live there until their reference count drops to zero.
+If you disable reference counting (pass `-DSTRINGPOOL_REFCOUNT_ENABLE=OFF` to CMake), strings will instead persist until the pool is destroyed.

 You can then store these handles in place of your normal strings.
 In this way, you can achieve deduplication by sacrificing a bit of convenience.

 ### string_handle
-A `string_handle` is a pointer-sized object that refers to a string that lives in a `pool`.
+A `string_handle` is a small object that refers to a string that lives in a `pool`.
 It is like a `const std::string` or `const char*` for most intents and purposes, with the caveat that there is no API for viewing it as a single contiguous buffer.
 Nevertheless, it has a rich set of accessors:
  - `size()`/`length()`
  - `copy(char* destination, size_t length)`
- - `to_string()` - create a std::string copy
+ - `to_string()` - create a `std::string` copy
  - `hash()` - get a non-cryptographic hash
  - `begin()`/`end()` - char iterators
  - `rbegin()`/`rend()` - backward char iterators